Marginal Interventional Effects: Identification and Estimation under Unconfoundedness

-An attractive property of this estimator, as noted above, is that when the propensity scores $\pi_{0}(X)$ are estimated via a logistic regression model, exact balance is achieved between treated and untreated units in the means of the covariates.
+An appealing feature of this estimator is that, when the propensity score $\pi(X)$ is estimated via a logistic regression model, it achieves exact balance between treated and untreated units in the means of the covariates.
 Alternatively, one can use an RI approach described in \citet{crump2006moving}:

 where $\mu_{a}(X)\stackrel{\Delta}{=}\mathbb{E}[Y|X,A=a]$ for $a=0,1$.
-For both the weighting and RI estimators of $\textup{MIE}_{\textup{IPSI}}$, the nonparametric bootstrap can be used to estimate standard errors and confidence intervals.
-For the RI estimator, \citet{crump2006moving} show that it achieves the nonparametric efficiency bound if both the propensity score and outcome models are fit using kernel estimators and certain technical assumptions hold, in which case analytical standard errors can be calculated.
+For both the weighting and RI estimators of $\textup{MIE}_{\textup{IPSI}}$, standard errors and confidence intervals can be obtained using the nonparametric bootstrap.
+In addition, \citet{crump2006moving} show that the RI estimator achieves the nonparametric efficiency bound if both the propensity score and outcome models are estimated nonparametrically (e.g., with kernel methods) and certain technical conditions hold.
+In that case, analytical standard errors can also be derived.